Anthony Sherman: Arizona Cardinals

-Sherman was drafted by the Arizona Cardinals in the fifth round, 136th overall, of the 2011 NFL Draft.
+Sherman was selected by the Arizona Cardinals in the fifth round, 136th overall, of the 2011 NFL draft.
 In his rookie season, he had eight receptions for 72 yards.
 In the 2012 season, he had five receptions for 39 yards.

 Kansas City Chiefs

-Sherman was traded to the Kansas City Chiefs on May 1, 2013 in exchange for cornerback Javier Arenas.
+Sherman was traded to the Kansas City Chiefs on May 1, 2013, in exchange for cornerback Javier Arenas.
 On October 27, 2013, Sherman caught a touchdown pass from Alex Smith against the Cleveland Browns.
 Overall, he finished the 2013 season with 18 receptions for 155 yards and a touchdown.
 In the Wild Card Round against the Indianapolis Colts, he recorded a five-yard receiving touchdown in the 45–44 loss.
 Sherman signed a contract extension with the Chiefs on November 5, 2014.
 Overall, he finished the 2014 season with 10 receptions for 71 yards and a touchdown.
 In the 2015 season, he only had four receptions for 34 yards but did appear in all 16 games.